angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 To see how it works, let’s look at a complete example.
 Here, we’re using `linkedSignal` to keep track of the first book in a list.
-Whenever the list of books changes, the `firstBookInList` signal will automatically reset to the first book in the updated list.
+Whenever the list of books changes, the `firstBook` signal will automatically reset to the first book in the updated list.

 ```typescript
 import { Component, signal } from '@angular/core';